List of Pokémon rivals: Bede

-Bede is a young boy who was taken in by Chairman Rose in his youth.
+Bede (ビート, Bīto) is a young boy who was taken in by Chairman Rose in his youth.
 As such, he looks up to Rose and seeks to please him.
 However, after destroying a mural, Rose removes the sponsorship he had given Bede, and Bede is removed from the Gym Challenge.
 Bede is later found by Opal, and she recruits him to succeed her as a Gym Leader.
 Bede confronts the player for one last battle, after which he takes over from Opal full time.

 He later appears in Pokémon: Twilight Wings, Pokémon Adventures, and Pokémon Masters EX.

 Marnie

-Marnie is a young girl who appears in Pokémon Sword and Shield.
-She is the younger sister of Gym Leader Piers, who has enlisted Team Yell to cheer on Marnie in her goal to become Pokémon Champion.
+Marnie (マリィ, Marī) is a young girl who appears in Pokémon Sword and Shield.
+She is the younger sister of Gym Leader Piers, who has enlisted Team Yell to cheer on Marnie in her goal to become Galar League Champion.
 Marnie acts as a rival to the player throughout the game, eventually settling it in a final battle, after which she takes over from Piers as the Gym Leader of Spikemuth.

 She later appears in the Pokémon anime, Pokémon: Twilight Wings, Pokémon Adventures, and Pokémon Masters EX.

 Klara and Avery

-Klara and Avery are a pair of rivals who appear in the Pokémon Sword and Shield DLC The Isle of Armor.
+Klara (クララ, Kurara) and Avery (セイボリー, Seiborī) are a pair of rivals who appear in the Pokémon Sword and Shield DLC The Isle of Armor.
 Klara appears in Sword while Avery appears in Shield.
 Klara is a member of a punk band who seeks to become a Gym Leader, while Avery is a member of a long lineage of psychics who is weaker than others of his family, and he aims to become a Gym Leader to prove himself.
 Both act with rudeness towards the player and attempt to cheat to defeat them, but both eventually become Gym Leaders, as is revealed in The Crown Tundra.

 Nemona

-Nemona is a girl who appears in Pokémon Scarlet and Violet.
+Nemona (ネモ, Nemo) is a girl who appears in Pokémon Scarlet and Violet.
 She is the player character's neighbor and president of the Academy's student council.
 She is energetic and constantly seeks Pokémon battles, though she is so strong she rarely gets to have "all-out" battles.
 She is occasionally known to speak Spanish.
 She acts as the player's rival in the "Victory Road" storyline, raising a new team to combat them.
-Nemona is a Champion ranked trainer, having defeated Top Champion Geeta in the past.
+Nemona is a Champion-ranked Trainer, having defeated Top Champion Geeta in the past.

 Nemona appears in Pokémon Masters EX, and appears in the animation Pokémon: Paldean Winds, acting as a rival to the character Aliquis.

 Arven

-Arven is a young man who appears in Pokémon Scarlet and Violet.
+Arven (ペパー, Pepā) is a young man who appears in Pokémon Scarlet and Violet, where he is the primary partner of the "Path of Legends" storyline.
 He is the son of Professor Sada in Scarlet and Professor Turo in Violet, and was neglected by both in his childhood, only growing up with his Mabosstiff to keep him company.
 After Mabosstiff is brutally injured, Arven seeks the Herba Mystica to restore his Pokémon to health.

 Arven appears in Pokémon: Paldean Winds.